Anticipated closing costs

 • Title Insurance

-Sellers: As we negotiate your transaction, not only will I work to get the optimal sales price, but I'll also campaign for lower closing costs.
-And once we've arrived at an agreement, I'll give a detailed list of the closing costs so you are informed of exactly what you're paying for.
+Sellers: As we negotiate your sale, not only will I work to get the very best sales price, but I'll also campaign for reduced closing costs.
+And once we've arrived at an agreement, I'll explain in detail the closing costs so you know exactly where your money is going.

-Buyers: If you're purchasing a house in Washington County, you will get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's past experiences and is required to be within an acceptable range so you're not shocked when you come to closing time.
-I'll be happy to look through the LE with you, answering your questions and highlighting any estimates that seem off.
+Buyers: When buying real estate in Washington County, you will receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's past experiences and is required to be within an appropriate range so you're not stunned when you reach the closing table.
+I'll be glad to review the LE with you, answering your questions and highlighting any estimates that seem unusual.